 - Monitor – means to monitor all file transfers in one centralised location which in turn means better governance, compliance and reduced IT costs.

 If you think your organisation could benefit from a Managed File Transfer solution, we have a range of resources to help get your project started.
-Why not download a Managed File Transfer comparison guide or book a free audit with one our Managed File Transfer experts.
+Why not download our Managed File Transfer comparison guide or look at our needs assessment options.

 From Chaos to Control, Aberdeen Group study, November 2013